 Our policies and procedures Description Home-School Agreement Written statements of the school's aims and values, the school's responsibilities, the parental responsibilities the school's expectations of its pupils for example homework arrangements.
 Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the school.
 Complaints Policy Statement of procedures for dealing with complaints Equality and Diversity Policy Statement on ensuring that the school follows and promotes equality and diversity.

-Child protection and safeguarding Statement of policy for safeguarding and promoting welfare of policy pupils at the school.
-Relationships and Sex Education Statement of policy with regard to sex and relationship Policy education Inclusion Policy Information about the school's policy on providing for pupils with special educational needs.
+Child protection and safeguarding policy Statement of policy for safeguarding and promoting welfare of pupils at the school.
+Relationships and Sex Education Policy Statement of policy with regard to sex and relationship education Inclusion Policy Information about the school's policy on providing for pupils with special educational needs.
 Behaviour Policy Statement of general principles on behaviour and discipline and of measures taken by the Headteacher to prevent bullying.

-Collective Worship Statement of arrangements for the required daily act of collective worship.
+Γ Collective Worship Statement of arrangements for the required daily act of collective worship.

-The services we offer Description Extra-curricular Activities and out of school clubs Details of these are contained in our pupil bulletins, newsletters, and School Website
+The services we offer Description

+Co-curricular activities and Details of these are contained in our pupil bulletins, newsletters, and School

+out of school clubs Website